A New Perspective For YouTube Advertising

 Given the expansive network of viewers in reach, we are now challenged with narrowing a global citizenry to just the most valuable audience for our brand (see How to Find the Right PPC Audiences).
 YouTube, as an extension of AdWords, offers countless combinations of layered audiences that can directly target your chosen pool of viewers.
 Furthermore, there is greater flexibility and liberty for “sensitive categories” on YouTube than other platforms, with new audience segments for Life Events and Consumer Patterns coming soon.

-Above all, though, YouTube’s greatest potential for video advertising success is that fact that users specifically come to the site to watch videos.
-They are most likely prepared already to devote sight and sound to the clip, show, or tutorial they’ve selected, making your message that much easier to convey and 24x more memorable than videos viewed without sound.
+Above all, though, YouTube’s greatest potential for video advertising success is the fact that users specifically come to the site to watch videos.
+They are most likely prepared already to devote sight and sound to the clip, show, or tutorial they’ve selected, making your message that much easier to convey and 2.4x more memorable than videos viewed without sound.

 Google teams are even making the PPC sell for YouTube simpler—offering to cut together ads from YouTube videos for accounts without video editing capacity, or providing instruction and tips for creating video ads using only a mobile phone!
 Google teams are also working to demonstrate the increased awareness generated through YouTube by providing Brand Lift* experiments that measure the lift in search traffic directly attributable to your video or display campaigns.